 Learn the basics.
 Paper trading lets you get used to how a broker’s real-world trading platform works and get comfortable placing buy and sell orders.
 You can also learn how to read charts, research investments and monitor the market.

 Test out strategies.
-A demo trading account gives you the opportunity to test out different investment strategies using real market conditions, seeing how your ideas perform when out into practice.
+A demo trading account gives you the opportunity to test out different investment strategies using real market conditions and see how your ideas perform when put into practice.

 No risk.
 Paper trading is a risk-free introduction to the world of investing, so you don’t need to worry about potentially losing any money.